-- 1) The budget limit per student is \$280. - 2) The reimbursement of project related purchase covers only materials and components. - 3) Sales tax and shipping costs can be reimbursed. - 4) Travel expense cannot be reimbursed. - 5) Detailed instructions and policy statements are shown in the document "Senior Design Reimbursement Packet 2021-22.pdf", which will be loaded into Blackboard.
+- 1) The budget limit per student is \$280. - 2) The reimbursement of project related purchase covers only materials and components. - 3) Sales tax and shipping costs can be reimbursed. - 4) Travel expense cannot be reimbursed. - 5) Detailed instructions and policy statements are shown in the document "Senior Design Reimbursement Packet".

-Usage of Blackboard
+Usage of D2L/Brightspace